 What Donors Actually Experience

-Here’s what donors typically experience: an automated receipt immediately (required for tax purposes), then silence for weeks or even months.
-Eventually, a generic thank-you letter arrives with language like “your gift helps us continue our important work.”
-Later, an appeal asking for another donation shows up.
+Here’s what donors typically experience: an automated receipt immediately (required for tax purposes), then silence for weeks or even months, then a generic thank-you letter arrives with language like “your gift helps us continue our important work,” and eventually an appeal asking for another donation shows up.

 Bad or inefficient systems burn out good people.